Study: A Daily Baby Aspirin Has No Benefit For Healthy Older People

 And there is some evidence that daily low-dose aspirin may help people younger than 70 who have at least a 10 percent risk of having a heart attack avoid a heart attack or stroke, according to the latest recommendations from the U.S. Preventive Services Task Force.

-But for other, healthy people, "the risks outweigh the benefits for taking low-dose aspirin," Murray says.
+But for older, healthy people, "the risks outweigh the benefits for taking low-dose aspirin," Murray says.

 The primary risk is bleeding.
 The study confirmed that a daily baby aspirin increases the risk for serious, potentially life-threatening bleeding.